 During the early part of the American Revolution, the amateur soldiers that made up the Continental Army struggled to overcome the British Regulars.
-Until von Steuben’s training at Valley Forge in 1778, General George Washington could not rely on his inexperienced men to hold the battle line against the British.
+Until Baron von Steuben’s training at Valley Forge in 1778, General George Washington often could not rely on his inexperienced men to hold the battle line against the British.
 Washington’s solution was his artillery.
 Under the command of the gifted Henry Knox, and bolstered with mariners who were used to serving their guns at sea, Washington’s artillery was equal to, or better than, their British counterparts.
 In addition, captured cannons and those supplied by the French provided an abundance of artillery, even if Knox struggled throughout the war to find the correct ammunition for the wide variety of calibers.

 Answering George Washington’s call as the war moved south from Boston, the New York Artillery joined the Continental Army for the campaigns of 1776.
 When the Continentals were driven from Manhattan, the New York Artillery saw action throughout, particularly at White Plains.
 As Washington retreated across New Jersey, Hamilton and his men dutifully followed, Washington knew that he would need his artillery for the next campaign.

 When Washington crossed the Delaware River on Christmas of 1776, Hamilton, and the New York Artillery, crossed with him.
-While the crossing was difficult for the infantry, it was extreme for the artillery, which had to drag their cannon up the slick, ice and snow covered banks of the Delaware.
+While the crossing was difficult for the infantry, it was extremely difficult for the artillery, which had to drag their cannon up the slick, ice and snow covered banks of the Delaware.
 Their dedication would be repaid the next morning at Trenton.

 Attached to General Nathaniel Greene’s division, Hamilton and his men approached Trenton from the north, along the Pennington Road.
 When Washington’s Continentals surprised the Hessian garrison at Trenton, he ordered Colonel Henry Knox to support the infantry with a heavy artillery concentration.
 Knox, in turn, occupied the highest point near the town, the intersection of King’s and Queen’s Streets, and the Pennington and Princeton Roads.
 Hamilton and his guns took up positions on an artillerists’ dream, high ground with clear fields of fire and enemy targets in the open.
 The dream was short lived, however, as two Hessian cannon opened fire on the hill.
 Hamilton’s battery of two guns went into action quickly and efficiently, providing counterbattery fire to their Hessian opponents.
 After a brief exchange, and as Continental infantry also started to pour fire on the Hessian artillery, the Hessians broke and ran, abandoning their guns.